Boston Celtics: 3 Cs that have the most to prove in training camp - NewsBreak

 Boston Celtics: 3 Cs that have the most to prove in training camp

-The Boston Celtics have seemingly rounded off the 2021 offseason with the signing of Dennis Schroder and sending off of Yam Madar and Juhann Begarin.
+Boston Celtics (Photo by Abbie Parr/Getty Images) The Boston Celtics have seemingly rounded off the 2021 offseason with the signing of Dennis Schroder and sending off of Yam Madar and Juhann Begarin.
 The two draft-and-stash players will spend another season with their respective clubs to bring their games up to NBA standards while the Cs look to attain banner 18 with a brand new roster.
-Losing the two is not significant and most likely benefits the Celts in the long term, but it does make training camp more interesting.hardwoodhoudini.com
+Losing the two is not significant and most likely benefits the Celts in the long term, but it does make training camp more interesting.www.chatsports.com

 Comments / 0